Naqareh: Iran

-India
+Indian subcontinent

 Naqqara are also found in India, where the word is pronounced nagara or nagada.
 They are paired kettledrums traditionally used in the naubat "Nine Things", a traditional ensemble of nine instruments.
 Nagara are also played with sticks.
 Today, this instrument is usually used to accompany the shehnai or "Indian oboe", an indispensable component of any North Indian wedding.

 It was also used during Guru Gobind Singh Ji’s time as a war drum (first mentioned in the Battle of Banghani).
 This was to infuse pride into the Sikh armies while charging.
 It can be seen now usually at a Sikh martial art display (Gatka display) playing in the background.

 Rebecca Stewart's unpublished thesis, The Tabla in Perspective (UCLA, 1974) has suggested tabla was most likely a hybrid resulting from experiments with existing drums such as pakhawaj, dholak, and naqqara.

 Azerbaijan

 In Azerbaijan there is a kind of kettledrum that is called ghosha-naqara.
 Ghosha means "pair".